 Now, the Federal Trade Commission has decided that bloggers are a threat to society or something because of these money-making efforts.
 They are concerned that I might accept free products from companies and give them glowing reviews in return without mentioning I got it for free.
 If I got something for free, you all would be the first to know.
 Even without the FTC breathing down my neck, I think it’s important to describe any relationship I may have with a service or product.
 Most of the things I review are either free (as in open source) or something I bought myself.
 When the day comes that a company thinks I’m important enough to offer a free product in exchange for a review, I’ll be screaming it from the roof!

-In the meantime, I’ll continue to include advertising on the site, maintain my Amazon store (check out Moultrie Creek Outfitters) and link to items at Amazon, iTunes, Barnes & Noble, Footnote and other affiliates when I mention them in posts.
+In the meantime, I’ll continue to include advertising on the site and link to items at Amazon, iTunes, Barnes & Noble, Footnote and other affiliates when I mention them in posts.
 If it should inspire you to purchase something, the commission goes to keeping the Gazette up and running and I would be most grateful for your support.